-Often in life we enthusiastically strive for one goal and only notice further down the road that what we originally had in mind no longer serves us.
-Either because external factors have changed, or because we realize that we no longer find meaning in what we do.
+Often in life we enthusiastically strive to achieve one goal and only notice further down the road that what we originally had in mind no longer serves us.
+This is either because external factors have changed, or because we realise that we no longer find meaning in what we do.
 Am I really serving my purpose?
 What actually is it?

-We may have built a successful business and got to a crossroad where we feel the need to reinvent ourselves.
-Do I need to choose between people, planet and profit and what is the benefit of integrating wellbeing in business in the first place?
+We may have built a successful business and got to a crossroads where we feel the need to reinvent ourselves.
+Do I need to choose between people, the planet and profit?
+And what is the benefit of integrating wellbeing in business in the first place?

 “Business does not have a soul,”

-says Gilles Concordel, former President and Chair of Redback Networks and current Founder of Tutator Foundation
+says Gilles Concordel, former President and Chair of Redback Networks and Founder of Tutator Foundation

-“The sole purpose of business is simply to keep 6 key stakeholders happy: customers, employees, suppliers, shareholders, the government and local communities.
+“The sole purpose of business is simply to keep six key stakeholders happy: customers, employees, suppliers, shareholders, the government and local communities.

-It often is an intrinsic motivation or a personal experience that drives us to rethink business as usual.
+It is often an intrinsic motivation or a personal experience that drives someone to rethink business as usual.